Rab Alpine Bivi Review

 Through the testing process, we found all of the models we tested fit nicely into three different comfort categories.
-Emergency bivys were suitable for a night or two of use out of absolute necessity.
-Minimalist models were suitable for several days of planned bivuacing, and expedition bivys were suitable for extended expeditions where comfort was critical for success.
-The Alpine from Rab fit nicely into the minimalist category.
-If comfort is an absolute necessity, we'd recommend the Outdoor Research Alpine or the Sierra Designs Backcountry Bivy.
+Emergency bivies were suitable for a night or two of use out of absolute necessity.
+Minimalist models were suitable for several days of planned bivouacking, and expedition bivies were suitable for extended expeditions where comfort was critical for success.
+The Alpine from Rab fits nicely into the minimalist category.

 The Alpine from Rab is simple.
 There is no way to elevate the ceiling away from your body, and the zipper/Velcro closure was consistently frustrating.
 All that being said, there was ample space inside for our tall gear tester, Z-Rest sleeping pad, and lofty down bag.
 We didn't find the bivy to be either too large leaving dead space, or too snug and constricting.
 All in all, the Alpine was comfortable though we wouldn't want to be married to it for ten days in the backcountry.

 Packed, this bivy is a reasonable 4x10 inches.
 Small enough to disappear into most small backpacks.
-If space saving is critical, the MSR AC Bivy has similar performance to the Alpine but packs down into a tighter, smaller stuff sack.
-Considering the thicker, more durable and waterproof fabric of the Rab it does pack down quite well.
+Considering the thicker, more durable, and waterproof fabric of the Rab it does pack down quite well.

-The other contenders in this review that have 70D+ fabric, the Outdoor Research Alpine and the Black Diamond Bipod both have a packed size that almost doubles the Alpine from Rab.
-While the Rab isn't quite as comfortable, it does save a lot of weight and room in the pack over the heavyweights.
+While the Rab isn't quite as comfortable as some bivy sacks, it does save a lot of weight and room in the pack over the heavyweights.

 Our biggest struggle with the Alpine was the price tag.
-At the list price of $275, there are simply so many options that outperform it that we couldn't recommend getting this bivy.
-That's not to say it wasn't excellent in performance, only that bags such as the Outdoor Research Alpine and Sierra Designs Backcountry Bivy are cheaper, offer the same weather resistance, and infinitely more comfort/features.
+With a high price tag, there are simply so many options that outperform it that we couldn't recommend getting this bivy.
+That's not to say it wasn't excellent in performance, only that there are other bivy sacks that are cheaper, offer the same weather resistance, and infinitely more comfort/features.